Category: Django

 • Why is Kubernetes also called k8s

-There are a few other places in the software industry where you might have noticed this style of abbreviation: I saw it first in “i18n” for “internationalization” (from where it seems to have started).
-There’s also l10n for “localization”.
+“K8s” has 8 characters between k and n.
+K8s is simply a (cool!) way to shorten it’s length.
+There are other places where you might have noticed this style of abbreviation as well: I saw it first in “i18n” for “internationalization” (from where it seems to have started).
+There’s also l10n for “localization”. – n7n

 • Why, When, and How to use Celery with Python

 “Celery is an asynchronous task queue based on distributed message passing.”
+Let’s break that down:

 • Django’s Request-Response Cycle

+Understanding the Request-Response Cycle is a crucial step in setting up for any WebServer.
 An example of the request-response cycle is when you “request” a web page by entering a URL in your browser and a web server sends a web page as ‘response’ to your browser.
-Of course, there’re usually several HTTP requests that happen when visiting a website; each is a separate Request-Response in itself.
+Of course, there’re usually several HTTP requests that…